Luis Enrique announces death of daughter Xana

 The RFEF said: "The RFEF mourns the sad loss of little Xana, only nine years old, daughter of the coach and international player with Spain, Luis Enrique.
 We want to show our condolences to family and friends, joining us all today in their pain."

-Roma also expressed condolences towards their former coach, as did tennis star Rafael Nadal and Spain's prime minister.
+Roma also expressed condolences towards its former coach, as did tennis star Rafael Nadal and Spain's prime minister.